datacarpentry/OpenRefine-ecology-lesson/_episodes/02-filter-exclude-sort.md

 > {: .solution}
 {: .challenge}

+Important: Select both species for your filtered dataset before continuing with the rest of the exercises.

 ## Sort

 You can sort the data by a column by using the drop-down menu in that column.